Trusted WordPress tutorials, when you need them most.

 Need more tools and tips to grow your new WordPress website?
 See our full list of essential WordPress plugins for all types of websites.

-We hope this article helped you properly move from Ghost to WordPress.
-You may also want to see our checklist of things to do after installing WordPress or see our tips on how to make money online with your WordPress website.
+We hope this article helped you properly migrate from Ghost to WordPress.
+You may also want to see our checklist of things to do after installing WordPress or see our ultimate WordPress review to learn more about its pros and cons.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.